 Medications with addictive properties are best avoided when there is a non-addictive medication option available.
 This is especially the case for people with a history of addiction.
 People with anxiety disorders are more vulnerable to addiction because they may naturally seek to self-medicate their anxiety with medications that numb their symptoms.

 Benzodiazepines are a common class of anxiety medication.
 These drugs are addictive and are also a controlled substance in the U.S. The common myth that all anxiety medications are addictive keeps some people with treatable anxiety disorders from seeking help.
-In fact, there are many non-habit-forming alternative medication options for treating anxiety, and many of them are effective alternatives to benzodiazepines.
+In fact, there are many non-habit-forming anxiety medication options, and many of them are effective alternatives to benzodiazepines.

-This article reviews a list of non-addictive anxiety medications and treatments in the form of non-habit-forming anxiety medication and non-medication options.
+This article reviews a list of non-addictive anxiety medications and treatments in the form of non-narcotic, non-benzo anxiety medication and alternatives to benzodiazepines.

 Article at a Glance: